Tutorial 4: An Introduction To Typography And Typesetting

 Now for the practical part: putting text into your app screen, and coming up with a description that you feel sums up your app perfectly.
 If you refer back to the original screens, you’ll see that we’ve come up with a baseline description to serve as a guide for how long yours should be—but we encourage you to play around with your own wording and copy!

-Step 2: Next up, it’s time to choose your fonts.
-If you’re feeling stuck, sites like Google fonts and 1001 fonts are great places to start.
+If you're feeling stuck, sites like Google fonts and 1001 fonts are great places to start.
 The internet is also abundant with font inspiration websites such as Typewolf, where you can find endless font recommendations and lists to spark your creativity.
 You can also check out these 8 typography trends to get inspired.
+Here's another area you could use an AI tool: prompting ChatGPT to suggest suitable font pairings.

-Once you’ve downloaded and installed your fonts, you’ll find them in the font dropdown.
-If you can’t find them, try quitting and reopening Adobe XD.
+Once you’ve downloaded and installed your fonts, you’ll find them in the text section in the right sidebar in Figma.
+If you can’t find them, try quitting and reopening Figma.

-Step 3: Now, it’s time for typesetting.
-You can adjust the leading, tracking, and kerning by using the character spacing and line spacing options from the Text panel.
+Step 4: Now, it’s time for typesetting.
+Experiment with the kerning, tracking, and leading using the character spacing and line spacing options in the right sidebar—check the recording above if you need more guidance.
 Keep adjusting these until the words look well-balanced.

 Summary